Coagulation factor ix recombinant (Intravenous)

 - Fibrinolysis, signs of—Rixubis™ should not be used in patients with these conditions.

 A doctor or other trained health professional will give you or your child coagulation factor ix recombinant.
 You may also be trained to administer coagulation factor ix recombinant yourself.
-Coagulation factor ix recombinant is given through a needle placed in one of your veins.
+It is given through a needle placed into one of your veins.

 Coagulation factor ix recombinant comes with a patient information leaflet.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.

-It is very important that your doctor check you closely while you or your child are receiving coagulation factor ix recombinant to make sure it is working properly.
+It is very important that your doctor check you or your child's closely and at regular visits to make sure coagulation factor ix recombinant is working properly.
 Blood and urine tests will be needed to check for unwanted effects.

-Coagulation factor ix recombinant may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Coagulation factor ix recombinant may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Tell your doctor or nurse right away if you or your child have a rash, itching skin, difficulty with swallowing, dizziness, a fast heartbeat, lightheadedness or fainting, restlessness, trouble breathing, swelling in your face, hands, tongue, or throat, or chest pain after you receive the medicine.

 Coagulation factor ix recombinant may increase your chance of having blood clotting problems.
-Tell your doctor right away if you or your child have a sudden or severe headache, problems with vision or speech, chest pain, shortness of breath, or numbness or weakness while you are receiving coagulation factor ix recombinant.
+Tell your doctor right away if you or your child have a sudden or severe headache, problems with vision or speech, chest pain, trouble breathing, or numbness or weakness while you are receiving coagulation factor ix recombinant.